-The pacifier was given to me immediately and he never looked back.
+He gave the pacifier to me immediately, and he never looked back.

 The key message here is that you should provide some pacifier alternatives.

-If you are wondering when to stop pacifier use, then the information on this post will have absolutely helped you!
+If you wonder when to stop pacifier use, then the information on this post will have absolutely helped you!